 The first story was likely in the forefront of Jesus’s mind.
 Elijah was chased out of his home country.
 Jesus was about to be chased out of his home town.

-Israel was ruled by an evil and idol worshipping king and queen of Israel.
-Ahab and Jezebel refused Elijah’s command to end worship of Baal or else the drought would continue.
-Elijah was a marked man, and was sent by God to the Sidon widow to be cared for until the time came to challenge the Baal prophets.
-The widow had enough flour and oil to bake one small cake for her and her son.
+For Israel at that time was ruled by an evil and idol worshipping king and queen of Israel.
+Ahab and Jezebel refused Elijah’s command to end worship of Baal, even though obedience to the prophet might end the famine.
+Elijah became a man marked by the king for death, and was sent by God out of Judea to the Sidon widow to be cared for until the time came to challenge the Baal prophets.
+When he met the widow, she had enough flour and oil to bake one small cake for her and her son.
 They would eat it and die, she told him.
 Elijah responded that she should bake the cake for him, and let him, the prophet of God, to eat it.
 If she did so, God would provide her with flour and oil for as long as he lived with them.
 The widow did so, and the flour and oil vats did not run out.
 Jesus would himself perform a similar miracle soon using a few loaves and fishes.

-In the Namaan incident, the Syrian ruler was dying of leprosy, and his aide convinced him there was a great prophet in Israel (Elisha) who could cure him on the incurable disease.
+In the Namaan episode, the Syrian ruler was dying of leprosy, and his aide convinced him there was a great prophet in Israel named Elisha who could cure him of the incurable disease.
 Naaman was quite skeptical, but went along.
-When they came to Elijah, he didn’t even meet Naaman, but merely told him to bathe in the river Jordan.
+When they came to Elisha, the prophet didn’t even meet Naaman, but merely sent word to tell him to bathe in the river Jordan.
 Naaman was furious, and replied to his aide that had he wanted a bath, he could have found a better spot in Syria than the Jordan.
 His aide replied that he might want to show a little humility here, and do what the prophet said.
-Had Elijah told him to perform some extravagant task, he said in a challenge to his boss, Naaman would have done so, sufficiently impressed.
+Had Elisha told him to perform some extravagant task, he said in a challenge to his boss, Naaman would have done so, sufficiently impressed.
 Obedience, not degree of difficulty, was the issue here.
 Naaman agreed with his aide’s logic, bathed in the Jordan, and was cleansed.

 Jesus not only announced the arrival of the Messiah, but indicated here that if Israel would not show sufficient deference and respect for him, the Gentile world would.